petroslamb/Relational-Phoenix/README.md

 Computer Science M.Sc.
 2012, The University of Edinburgh

-Read `project.pdf` for the full dissertation.
+Please read `Thesis.pdf` for the full text of the dissertation.

 ## About